-Even if the symptoms stop quickly, you should see a doctor right away.
-Call 9–1–1 for help.
+Even if the symptoms stop quickly, call 9–1–1 for emergency help.
 Do not drive yourself to the hospital.
-It's important to get checked and to get treatment started as soon as possible.
+It’s important to get checked and to get treatment started as soon as possible.

-A mini-stroke is a warning sign that you're at high risk of having a stroke.
-You shouldn't ignore these symptoms.
-About one-third of people who have mini-strokes will later have strokes.
+A mini-stroke is a warning sign that you’re at high risk of having a stroke.
+You shouldn’t ignore these symptoms.
 Getting medical care can help find possible causes of a mini-stroke and help you manage risk factors.
 These actions might prevent a future stroke.

 The symptoms of a stroke are the same as those of a mini-stroke, but the results are not.
 A stroke can cause lasting brain damage; long-term disability, such as vision or speech problems or paralysis (an inability to move); or death.
 Most people who have strokes have not previously had warning mini-strokes.